 iPad Scams Can Be Tricky Here's How to Avoid Then

 If you'd like to own a new iPad but can't justify running out and buying one on a whim, you're not alone.
-There are lots of people who would love to get their hands on a free iPad, which makes them a popular prize.
-However, that popularity has a dark side as well: many scammers prey on that desire to con people out of their money.
+There are lots of people who would love to get their hands on a free iPad — which makes them a popular prize.
+However, that popularity has a dark side as well: Many scammers prey on that desire to con people out of their money.
 Here are tips on how to win an iPad without falling for scams.

-How to Win Free iPads Legitimately
+You Can Safely Win Free iPads

 Once you have the basics down, you need to find giveaways to enter.
 TheBalance's Free iPad Sweepstakes list is a good place to start.
 If you'd like even more chances to win, you can try setting up Google alerts for helpful phrases.